KeshHere/POE-Timeless-Jewel-Finder/README.md

     This is still in beta, so if you encounter any bugs or mistakes please feel free to let me know.

-After initial discovery of how Timeless Jewels work https://github.com/majorregal/TimelessEmulator here, all the seeds and their effects has been brute forced.
+After initial discovery of how Timeless Jewels work https://github.com/majorregal/TimelessEmulator here, all the seeds and their effects have been brute forced.

 Using that dataset and this application, you can easily find the best code for your needs.